evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 ## Dataset-level drift

-Using Presets like `DatasetDriftPreset()`, Metrics like `DatasetDriftMetric()` or Tests like `TestShareOfDriftedColumns()` you set a rule on top of the individual feature results to detect dataset-level drift.
+With Presets like `DatasetDriftPreset()`, Metrics like `DatasetDriftMetric()` or Tests like `TestShareOfDriftedColumns()` you can also set a rule on top of the individual feature results to detect dataset-level drift.

-For example, you can declare dataset drift if at least 50% of all features (columns) drifted or if ⅓ of the most important features drifted.
-Some of the Evidently tests and presets include such defaults.
-You can always modify them and set custom parameters.
+For example, you can declare dataset drift if 50% of all features (columns) drifted or if ⅓ of the most important features drifted.
+**The default in `DatasetDriftPreset()` is 0.5**.

+Note that by default this includes all columns in the dataset.
+Suppose your dataset contains the prediction column, and you want to separate it from input drift detection.
+In that case, you should pre-process your dataset to exclude it or specify a list of columns you want to test for drift, and pass the list as a parameter.

 ![](../.gitbook/assets/reports/report_example_data_drift-min.png)

+You can always set a custom threshold.

 ## Nulls in the input data